MonkeManX/monkemanx.github.io/content/articles/Namibia.md

 All of this chaos was summed up perfectly by a billboard we saw along the way, which read in big letters: "Please choose to obey the speed limit."

-One last thing about traffic that I couldn’t leave out: Not far from the construction zone, we saw a jeep in front of us that was overloaded with electrical scrap—things like fridges and air conditioners.
+One last thing about traffic that I couldn’t leave out: Not far from the construction zone, we saw a jeep in front of us that was overloaded with electrical scrap, things like fridges and air conditioners.
 When I say overloaded, I mean that the back was so packed with scrap that you couldn’t even see the driver’s seat, and everything was loosely held together with a few straps.
 Imagine if even one item fell off—fatalities behind the jeep would be certain.
 To make matters even crazier, the jeep was overtaken by a small truck.
 My friend, who was driving, asked if we should overtake too.
 I could only respond with, "When in Namibia, do like the Namibians do" (or, as they say, "When in Rome, do like the Romans do").

 As we drove, the landscape changed once again.
 It shifted from desert to rocky terrain, then back to the greenery we saw at the start of the trip in Windhoek.
 The landscape was also dotted with pointed dirt hills, some almost as tall as trees.
 My guess is that these were termite mounds.